raspiblitz/raspiblitz/README.md

 - Invoice - creates an Invoice-QR code that can be used for payments
 - Off - Shutdown or Restart the RaspiBlitz

+Please mind that the touchscreen is still experimental and with recent changes can make the system unstable.
+This might take still until v1.8.1 release where the touchscreen is planned for a refactor/rewrite.

 ##### LCD Rotate

 If you switch this on you can rotate the LCD of your RaspiBlitz 180 degrees.